 So, An electric bicycle. it isn’t proper cycling.
 I mean, you don’t get sweaty and exhausted fighting headwinds and hills on an electric bike.
-At the press of a button you are pulled along by a powerful but silent motor.
+At the press of a button you are whisked along by a powerful but silent electric motor.
 On an electric bike you reach speeds you can only achieve if you are in the running for a yellow jersey on the Tour de France.
 So not proper then.

 However, there are plenty of options so as electric bicycles are relatively new you may want some advice on what to choose.